-*Note: Official admittance into the program is contingent on receipt and verification of all official transcripts and all other supporting documents.
-Selected candidates are also required to pass a Background Check and a Drug Test.
-All must be complete and successful BEFORE matriculation.
+Should the applicant accept a seat in the program, admittance is contingent on receipt and verification of all official transcripts and any other supporting documents.
+Selected candidates are also required to pass a Background Check as well as a Drug Screening.
+All will be complete and successful BEFORE matriculation.